e4st-dev/E4ST.jl/docs/src/types/modifications/reserve-requirement.md

 \text{Res}_{b,y,h} = \sum_{g \in g_b} \text{PCap}_{g,y} \times \text{Credit}_{g,y,h}
 $$

-Additionally, there is an option to allow the reserve requirement to be met with imports from neighboring regions.If that is allowed, the net imports are added to the reserve power equation.
+Additionally, there is an option to allow the reserve requirement to be met with imports from neighboring regions.
+A variable is created that represents power flow between the regions, and its upper and lower bounds are set based on the reserve mods input requirements.
+Then, the net imports are added to the reserve power equation.

 $$
 \